elp192/Group-Project/README.md

 - Split reservation_status_date to day, month and year.<br>
 - Separate the categorical variables from others.<br>
 - Replace null values by "undefined" in categorical variables and by zero in other variables.<br>
-- Applied ordinalencoder on categorical variables.<br>
+- Applied OneHotEncoder on categorical variables.<br>

-### Model
+### Models
-First, train-test split procedure is applied on dataset (75% training and 25% test).
 The following machine learning methods are used:<br>
 1. **Logistic Regression (Regression)** - Fields: [```arrival_date_week_number```, ```arrival_date_month```, ```deposit_type```]<br>
   Logistic regression is a type of supervised learning classification algorithm which is used for predicting the probability of a target variable.
 The nature of target or dependent variable is binary, which means there can be only two classes.
 The variable"deposit_type" contains two types of observations - which is either "no deposit" or "non-refundable".